Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: THE SCALAR INDUCED SECONDARY GRAVITATIONAL WAVES

-where $w$ is the state of equation of the Universe determined by the time when the perturbations reenter the horizon.
-The definition of the power spectrum $\mathcal{P}_h(k,\eta)$ for the induced SGWs is
+where $w$ is the equation of state of matter in the Universe determined by the time when the perturbations reenter the horizon.
+The definition of the power spectrum $\mathcal{P}_h(k,\eta)$ for the SIGWs is

 and the fractional energy density is

 We solve the tensor equation \eqref{eq:hk} by the Green function method, and the solution is

 where the corresponding Green function is